Exploring Continual Fine-Tuning for Enhancing Language Ability in Large Language Model: Mitigating Strategies for CFT

 Typically, Generative Replay (\texttt{GR}) is a technique that generates data from past distributions to be used alongside new task data for the continual fine-tuning of a model on a new task \cite{shin2017continuallearningdeepgenerative}.
-However, from \S\ref{subsec::ta_la_results}, we see that if the phase-wise datasets encode similar tasks, the decline in task ability is mitigated.
-Based on this observation, we use the Phase 1 model to generate responses, in English, from the English counterpart of the multilingual dataset used for training in Phase 2.
-This generated replay dataset acts as a bridge between the distributions of Phase 1 and Phase 2.
+However, from \S\ref{subsec::ta_la_results}, we do not see a decline in English ability if the phase-wise datasets encode similar instructions.
+Based on this, we use the Phase 1 model to generate responses, in English, from the English counterpart of the multilingual dataset used for fine-tuning in Phase 2.
+The intuition is that the generated dataset may bridge the distributions of Phase 1 and Phase 2.